Chart Color Schemes

 Leanyer was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Leanyer has high cultural diversity, with 33.8% born overseas and 32.7% speaking a language other than English at home.
-Christianity is the main religion, comprising 46.6%.
-Buddhism is overrepresented compared to Greater Darwin, at 4.1%.
+Leanyer's cultural diversity is notable with 33.8% of its population born overseas and 32.7% speaking a language other than English at home.
+Christianity is the predominant religion in Leanyer, accounting for 46.6% of the population.
+Buddhism is overrepresented in Leanyer compared to Greater Darwin, comprising 4.1% versus 3.3%.

 Frequently Asked Questions - Diversity